NEW: The suspect doesn't have full-time access to his prosthetics, his lawyer says

 “As you can well imagine he’s not happy that he’s in a situation like this without his use of his prosthetics,” Schneider said, adding “I believe he has use of his prosthetics for a certain portion of the day but not long enough to allow him to function the way he should function so he can help me do what I have to do.”

-In 1997, al-Masri became the imam of a north London mosque, where his hate-filled speeches attacking the West began to attract national attention and followers.
-One of those followers was Reid, the so-called "shoe bomber" who attempted to blow up a Miami-bound passenger airplane three months after the September 11, 2001, terrorist attacks.
+In 1997, al-Masri became the imam of a north London mosque, where his hate-filled speeches attacking the West began to attract national attention and followers, including Richard Reid, the so-called “shoe bomber” who attempted to blow up a Miami-bound passenger airplane three months after the September 11, 2001, terrorist attacks.

 Al-Masri has called the 9/11 attacks on the World Trade Center “a towering day in history” and described bin Laden as “a good guy and a hero.”